TINAOO/yolov5-web-app/README.md

 - In app.py, [run detect.py](https://github.com/TINAOO/yolov5-web-app/blob/main/app.py#:~:text=subprocess.run(%5B%27python3%27%2C%20%27detect.py%27%2C%20%27%2D%2Dsource%27%2C%20os.path.join(uploads_dir%2C%20secure_filename(video.filename))%2C%20%27%2D%2Dsave%2Dtxt%27%5D)) and update it with prefered parameters for your need

 Details on text file row-counting implementation, go to [app.py](https://github.com/TINAOO/yolov5-web-app/blob/main/app.py#:~:text=count%20%3D%200,.close()).
-Code block is pasted below for youre reference.
+Code block is pasted below for your reference.
-- In this code block, `count` is the variable to track number of rows in the text file. `count` is incrementing at [`count = count + 1`](https://github.com/TINAOO/yolov5-web-app/blob/main/app.py#:~:text=count%20%3D%20count%20%2B%201%20%23%20counting%20rows%20in%20the%20text%20file%2C%20increment%20count%20as%20we%20go%20thru%20line)
+- In this code block, `count` is the variable to track the number of rows in the text file. `count` is incrementing at [`count = count + 1`](https://github.com/TINAOO/yolov5-web-app/blob/main/app.py#:~:text=count%20%3D%20count%20%2B%201%20%23%20counting%20rows%20in%20the%20text%20file%2C%20increment%20count%20as%20we%20go%20thru%20line)

 ```bash
 count = 0 # initialize a variable to count rows in the file